AtomicSmash/ultimate-mailchimp-plugin/readme.md

 **LNAME** - This is taken from the last name in the billing details.
 ```

-## When are user details get sent to MailChimp?
+## When do user details get sent to MailChimp?

 The plugin hooks into these actions to update MailChimp: